 Get out your trusty notepad and write down every capitalised word you see as you proofread.
 When you spot a lower-case word that looks wrong, write that down too.

 After you’re done, it’s time to make decisions.
 Make an informed call on capitalisations using the resources already discussed.

 Now repeat the process you used for acronyms and abbreviations.
 Search the entire report in either Word or PDF for the word or term, and ensure each one is consistently lower case or capitalised.

-This type of search function enables you to perform a perfect edit on capitalised terms.
+This type of search function enables you to do a perfect edit on capitalised terms.

 A common mistake when editing annual reports is the capitalisation of former titles in directors’ biographies.

 Use this rule to ensure you never get it wrong: